 |Predators||Snowy owls, wolves, polar bears|

 |Characteristics||White winter coat, brown summer coat|

-The Arctic fox has a thick coat at its paws as well to provide protection against the cold and safe walking in the loose snow.
+To lose as little heat as possible, the polar fox has also rounded ears, a short muzzle and short legs.
+The Arctic fox has a thick coat on its paw pads as well to provide protection against the cold and safe walking in the loose snow.

 I’m Going to Wear White Today ... or Brown?